You are leaving the Nuveen website.

 Stocks enjoy longest bull market in history but experience a 5+% correction after the longest period without one.

-The second half of this prediction came true in February when stocks experienced their first significant correction since 2016.2 Should equity markets make it to 22 August this year without the bull market ending, the first half of this prediction will come true as well.3
+The second half of this prediction already happened in February when stocks experienced their first significant correction since 2016.3 Should equity markets make it to August 22 this year without the bull market ending, the first half of this prediction will come true as well.4

 U.S. equity returns lag earnings growth for the first time in six years, the longest streak in decades.

-So far, this prediction is coming in as we expected.
-As of the end of the first quarter, estimated 2018 earnings-per-share growth for S&P 500 companies was 19.7% year over year, significantly ahead of equity returns.3 It would take a massive collapse in earnings and/or a sharp jump in prices for this prediction to move into the “wrong” column.
+So far, this prediction is probably our “most correct” of the year, since earnings growth has been amazingly strong while stock prices have advanced only modestly.
+Estimated 2018 earnings-per-share growth for S&P 500 companies stands at 20.1% year over year, while the S&P 500 Index has returned 2.7%.3 It would take a massive collapse in earnings and/or a sharp jump in prices for this prediction to move into the “wrong” column.

 Equities beat bonds for the seventh consecutive year for the first time in nearly a century.